 OK. let’s dig deeper.
 You have a software development team.
 In our days software development teams use Scrum or some other basic iterative process.
 So we want to split Features to User Stories and plan our Sprints.

 The logical step to make it in Airtable is to create a new base.
-However, this is not possible.
+However, this is almost not possible.
 Remember:

-🦐 You can’t connect bases in Airtable
+🦐 You can’t really connect bases in Airtable

-We have to connect User Stories and Features and we have to just merge Product Tracker and Software Development processes into a single base.
+To have sane solution, we have to connect User Stories and Features and we have to just merge Product Tracker and Software Development processes into a single base.

 Another problem is that you want to assign User Stories and Bugs to a Sprint and see them in a single view.
 This is not possible in Airtable.